-The government institution and third party do not have to prove that a harm is probable but need to show that there is a "reasonable expectation of harm" if any of the information were to be released.
+The local authority and third party do not have to prove that a harm is probable, but need to show that there is a "reasonable expectation of harm" if any of the information were to be released.
 In British Columbia (Minister of Citizens' Service) v.
 British Columbia (Information and Privacy Commissioner), (2012), Bracken J. confirmed it is the release of the information itself that must give rise to a reasonable expectation of harm.

-Government institutions and third parties should not assume that the harm is self-evident.
-The harm must be described in a precise and specific way to support the application of the provision.
+Local authorities and third parties should not assume that the harm is self-evident.
+The harm must be described in a precise and specific way in order to support the application of the provision.